-Factors that are perfect squares are ideal for factoring a radicand to simplify things, as we can see in the above example.
-These are the factors that will simplify to terms without a radical.
+Factors that are perfect squares are ideal for factoring a radicand to simplify things, as we can see in the previous example.
+These are the factors that'll simplify to terms without a radical.

 Sometimes to simplify we want to multiply radicals together, and sometimes we want to break them apart.
 It depends on how destructive a mood we're in.
 Fine, it really depends on what will be most helpful in solving a problem.
 Take out your aggression on your punching bag.

-If you think someone is super attractive (and also has a fantastic personality, obvi), tell your friends that he or she is a "."
+If you think someone is super attractive (and also has a fantastic personality), tell your friends that he or she is a "perfect ."
 They probably won't have any idea what you're talking about, but that's fine.
 It keeps you interesting.

 If x < 0, then .
 You'll need to put on your thinking cap for this one.
 No, not that thinking cap; the one your Aunt Judy knitted for you this past winter, with the watermelon-shaped sequins.
 It'll make her happy.

-will be positive, and the principal square root of x2 will therefore be positive.
-Since is positive and x is negative, it can't be true that
+We know will be positive, and the principal square root of x2 will therefore be positive.
+Since is positive and x is negative, it can't be true that .

 Did you follow all that?
 Don't hesitate to give it a second read to help cement it in your brain.
 Remember to put up a "Wet Cement" sign so someone walking by doesn't accidentally leave an impression on you.

-Some books, to avoid complications like the previous example, simply assume that a variable that appears under a radical must be non-negative.
-We will make this assumption too, but ask your teacher whether it's safe to make that assumption on your homework.
+To avoid complications like the previous example, some books simply assume that a variable that appears under a radical must be non-negative.
+We'll make this assumption too, but ask your teacher whether it's safe to make that assumption on your homework.
 He or she may have a different way of doing things.
 "But Shmoop said..." will rarely hold much water in class.

 Although it may not immediately look like it to the uninitiated, this is a perfect square.
-We have 4 copies of x as our radicand, or (x × x)(x × x).
+We have 4 copies of x as our radicand, or (x)(x)(x)(x).
 To find x4, we multiply x2 by itself.
-Therefore,

-and break up the first radical further as
+And we can break up the first radical further as:

 We can't simplify , but we can simplify the other two radicals:

-as our final answer.
 Not so bad.
 Are you regretting that you came down so hard on variables?
-Maybe you should have given them more of a chance before cutting them out of every photograph you were in together.
+Maybe you should've given them more of a chance before cutting them out of every photograph you were in together.